Listen

 Solo #8

 It is unwise for the drum set player to neglect their rudimental chops.
-This march style solo is inspired by the N.A.R.D. drum solos.
-Playing the snare part alone is a stand-alone challenge, once it is in the players hands, they can add the bass and the “campy”coda.
+This march-style solo is inspired by the N.A.R.D. drum solos.
+Playing the snare part alone is a worthy challenge.
+Once it is in the players hands, they can add the kick and the (campy) Coda.

 Solo #9